A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Discussion

-It would be easy to misunderstand this paper as a restatement of biological naturalism or some other theory that gives human consciousness undue priority.
-This is very much the opposite: here, I take seriously the reports of non-human systems as containing information about a theory of consciousness.
-The results are that:

-\begin{itemize} \item Theories of consciousness in LLMs are highly constrained due to their proximity (via transformation or substitution) to systems for which there are no non-trivial theories of consciousness possible.
-Therefore, LLMs are not conscious. \item The ``lenient dependency'' required for theories of consciousness to escape issues of falsification (or unfalsifiability) must be continually true and present in non-trivial and non-falsified theories. \item True continual learning appears to escape these issues of falsification in humans.
-This implies that continual learning, widely known as the Holy Grail of future AI success, is intrinsically linked to consciousness, and could be implemented in non-biological systems. \end{itemize}

-One potential limitation is simply that these claims are too strong, indicating that there may be flaws in the reasoning here (if only due to my poor instantiation of it).
-Additionally, there is a large amount of future research to be done sketching out more formally what this progressive research program would consist of, delineating its boundaries, and also evaluating potential theories that actually fit those constraints, and connecting this to other work \cite{kleiner2025logic}.
-Therefore, it's worth noting there may be other cases of lenient dependency that are more exotic.
-However, plasticity has a strong claim by being already \textit{reasonable} to include in inferences about consciousness.
-Speculative alternatives include, say, observer effects in quantum mechanics being somehow immune to unfolding but also still (again, somehow) reasonable to include in inferences \cite{hameroff2014consciousness}.
+Indeed, this allows us to define a precise target for theoretical consciousness research: a Minimal Non-trivial and Falsifiable Theory of Consciousness (MNFTC).
+An MNFTC is a theory of consciousness that, via satisfying continual lenient dependency, does not succumb to any of the logical problems around falsifiability and testability that the supermajority of contemporary theories fall into.
+Any universal substitutions are more like simulations of the properties that a theory's predictions are sensitive to.
+There is a large amount of future research to be done sketching out more formally what this progressive research program would consist of, delineating its boundaries, and also evaluating potential theories that actually fit those constraints, and connecting this to other work \cite{kleiner2025logic}.
+And while this paper focuses on learning as one option, it's worth noting there may be other cases of lenient dependency beyond continual learning that are more exotic (speculative alternatives include, say, observer effects in quantum mechanics being somehow immune to substitutions \cite{hameroff2014consciousness}).